jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier.md

 - Automatic provisioning of cloud resources (e.g., load balancers)
 - Alignment with cloud-native services for optimized deployment and scalability

-This integration enhances operational efficiency in cloud environments, embodying key cloud-native principles of automation and scalability.

-### Kubernetes Consistency

-Simulates Production Environment: Minikube runs a single-node Kubernetes cluster on your local machine.

-Feature Parity: Allows developers to use the same Kubernetes features and resources locally as they would in a production environment (e.g., Deployments, Services, ConfigMaps, Secrets).

 ## About the App